Arcturion/unet-gap-filling/README.md

 # U-Net Gap Filling for Satellite Imagery

 This repository contains code for performing gap filling in satellite imagery using the U-Net architecture.
-The model is initially trained on a Landsat 4 (L4) gap-free dataset and then fine-tuned using data containing gaps.
+The model is initially trained on a Himawari (L4) gap-free Sea Surface Temperature dataset and then fine-tuned using Himawari Sea Surface Temperature L3 data containing gaps.

 ## Overview